 Consumers are smart; they think big influencer partnerships and collaborations with brands are cool, but that’s not where they turn when it comes to discovering new brands and products.
 That’s what their networks are for.
 (Think of the friend you always turn to when you want a recommendation for something in particular.)

-So our very own Justin Papermaster sat down with David Berger of Lucchese to discuss encouraging UGC through customer engagement and social rewards.
+So our very own Justin Papermaster sat down with David Berger of Lucchese to discuss encouraging UGC strategy through customer engagement and social rewards programs.
 That’s a big way for brands to unlock the power of those word-of-mouth, in-network recommendations from one friend to another.

 The big takeaway?